kpounds/utilities/README.md

-# utilities
+# Common Utility Functions for JavaScript
-common utility functions
+This repo contains a few utility functions I reuse often as helpers when coding.